Montebelluna: Railways

 The Montebelluna station, fully electrified since December 2020, is served by regional services carried out by Trenitalia as part of the service contract stipulated with the Veneto Region, once common to the tramways, located on the Calalzo-Padua line, and is the origin of the Treviso line.

 Until 1966, the Montebelluna-Susegana railway also branched off from the same station, built in 1916 for military purposes.

 With the update of the Rfi-Mit program contract of 24 July 2019, the missing funds were allocated for the electrification of the entire line up to Belluno, thus completing the last piece of the lower Belluno ring.

-A first continuous interruption occurred for the stretch of the Montebelluna-Feltre railway line, to allow for another phase of electrification works on the stretch up to Belluno which ended on 11 June 2022.
-Until 25 February next, all lines in service of the Marca Trevigiana and the province of Belluno will be open and active as normal and starting from 26 February the Montebelluna - Feltre section will close again, still affected by electrification works until 10 June 2023.
+There was a first continuous interruption for the Montebelluna-Feltre section of the railway line, to allow another phase of electrification works on the section up to Belluno completed on 11 June 2022.
+As of 26 February, the Montebelluna – Feltre section will be closed again, still affected by electrification works until 09 September 2023.
+The third outage began on 25 February for electrification and maintenance work until 7 September 2024.

+The works are scheduled to be completed on 15 June 2025, with the electric trains entering service between Treviso and Belluno via Montebelluna in December of the same year.